Opařany: Administrative division

+Etymology

+The name Opařany is derived from the words opar (in Old Czechi t was a word for a place where the sun burns a lot) and opařan (a person living in opar).
+So Opařany was the village of people living in a place hot from the sun.

 Geography

 Opařany is located about 13 km west of Tábor and 69 km south of Prague.
 It lies in the Tábor Uplands.
 The highest point is the hill Velká hora at 520 m above sea level.
 The Smutná River flows along the western municipal border.
-There are several fishponds in the municipal territory; the largest of them is Oltyňský rybník, built on the stream Oltyňský potok.
+There are several fishponds in the municipal territory, the largest of which is Oltyňský rybník, built on the stream Oltyňský potok.

 History

 The first written mention of Opařany is from 1268, when King Ottokar II of Bohemia bought Opařany together with the brewery.
 From 1437 to 1547, it was property of the town of Tábor.
 The Thirty Years' War affected the village, the population declined and the buildings fell into disrepair.

 In the early 18th century, the Jesuits acquired Opařany.
 After canceling the Jesuit Order in 1773, their properties were acquired by a study fund, and in 1825 the estate was gained by the Paar noble family.